CYBERSECURITY DATASETS

 Industrial Technology Research Institute, Hsinchu, Taiwan

-Industrial University of Ho Chi Minh city,
+Industrial University of Ho Chi Minh city, Vietnam

-Innopolis University,
+Innopolis University, Russia

-Institute for Advanced Study (IAS), USA
+Institute for Advanced Study (IAS), United States of America

-Institute for Development and Research in Banking Technology (IDRBT),
+Institute for Development and Research in Banking Technology (IDRBT), India

-Institute for Infocomm Research (I2R),
+Institute for Infocomm Research (I2R), Singapore

-Institute for Information and Communication Technologies,
+Institute for Information and Communication Technologies, Canada

-Institute of Information Engineering,
+Institute of Information Technology of ANAS, Azerbaijan

-Institute of Information Engineering Chinese Academy of Sciences Beijing,
+Institute of Information Engineering Chinese Academy of Sciences Beijing, China

 Institute of Technology of Cambodia, Cambodia

-Instituto Militar de Engenharia,
+Instituto Militar de Engenharia, Brazil

 Intelligent Policing Key Laboratory of Sichuan Province, Sichuan

-International Hellenic University,
+International Hellenic University, Greece

-IRISA - Institut de Recherche en Informatique et Systèmes Aléatoires,
+IRISA - Institut de Recherche en Informatique et Systèmes Aléatoires, France

 Islamic Azad University, Iran